 With 3,120 PV solar panels installed at the topmost floor of its parking building, it is the first integrated resort in the country to utilize solar solutions.
-The solar panels have been fully operational since the beginning of 2020 and can generate 1.2MW at full capacity.
+The solar panels have been cage-free eggs used in all City of Dreams Manila restaurants fully operational since the beginning of 2020 and can generate 1.2MW at full capacity.
 On an annual basis, the panels can generate over 1,600 MWh, which is equivalent to charging over 139 million smartphones in a year.